tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 Literate Haskell
 ================

-This being a literate Haskell file, so that you can easily copy paste the code and start playing, there is a bit of boilerplate to get out of the way first.
+This blog post was generated from literate Haskell source, which you can find [here][lhs-sources].

+There is a bit of boilerplate to get out of the way before we start.

 ```haskell
 {-# LANGUAGE FlexibleContexts #-}